marnusw/waterline-sails.io.js/README.md

 Model.removeFrom(options).then(primaryRecordData => {...}).catch(err => {...});
 ```

-In both cases the `primaryRecordData` is the data of the record added to, with all records on the
+In both cases the `primaryRecordData` is the data of the record that was added to or removed from,
-relevant association populated.
-Because these are not native Sails.js methods, however, this is
+with all records on the relevant association populated.
+Because these are not native Sails.js methods,
-only the record data and not a Waterline record instance.
+however, this is only the record data and not a Waterline record instance.

 *Note:* When a callback is not provided a global `Promise` class is assumed, meaning this case must either
 be in an environment which supports ES6 features or be polyfilled.
 Including the